416th Fighter Squadron: Forward air control assignments

 On 15 June 1967, Detachment 1 of the squadron became the nucleus of Operation Commando Sabre, a special activity using F-100F two-seat trainers to fly fast Forward Air Control (FAC) operations using the call sign Misty.
 From the 16th to the 28th, they learned aerial refueling techniques.
-The unit's participation in Commando Sabre continued after the detachment moved to Tuy Hoa Air Base and the came under the operational control of the 31st Tactical Fighter Wing.
+The unit's participation in Commando Sabre continued after the detachment moved to Tuy Hoa Air Base and they came under the operational control of the 31st Tactical Fighter Wing.

 As the U.S. Air Force's original "Fast FAC" effort, they were pioneers.
 The original 16 Mistys were flight leader qualified with over 100 combat missions to their credit; four of them were already trained as FACs.
 After this quartet trained the other dozen, planes from this detachment would fly missions into North Vietnam's Route Package 1 or against the defenses of the Ho Chi Minh Trail in Operation Steel Tiger.
 The Misty pilots committed to serving for either 120 days or 75 FAC sorties, whichever came first.
 Their standard operating profile of 450 Knots indicated air speed at 4,500 feet altitude above ground level allowed their survival where slow FACs dared not venture.

 The Mistys having proved their worth, an attempt to expand the detachment began in August 1967.
 Only one additional F-100F was located to transfer to the unit.
 Nevertheless, by April 1968, Misty FACs had flown 565 FAC sorties against the Mu Gia Pass and the Ban Karai Pass and directed 850 air strikes against this northern end of the Ho Chi Minh Trail.
 The 1 April 1968 cessation of bombing north of the 20th Parallel intensified operations in Route Package 1 and increased the Misty FAC workload.